YotpoLtd/metorikku/README.md

 ### Getting started
 To run Metorikku you must first define 2 files.

+### java version
+To run Metorikku you must first have java 8, in case you have an advance version we recommend using java environment manager

 #### Metric file
 A metric file defines the steps and queries of the ETL as well as where and what to output.